 - Home Depot pays shareholder dividends.

-- iii.
-In accordance with the share price, Home Depot distributes dividends to shareholders.
+- By the share price, Home Depot distributes dividends to shareholders.

 - The dividend payout ratio for Home Depot is roughly 50%.

-- The dividend yield for Home Depot is roughly 2.9 percent.
+- The dividend yield for Home Depot is approximately 2.9 percent.

 - Over the previous month, Home Depot’s stock price rose by 1.8 percent.

-- vii.
-The market value of Home Depot is $100 billion.
+- The market value of Home Depot is $100 billion.

 - The enterprise value of Home Depot is $25.50 per share.